alod83/dsw-2024/README.md

 # Data Storytelling in Python Altair
-Material for the workshop Data Storytelling in Python Altair
+Material for the workshop Data Storytelling in Python Altair.

 ## Preliminary Concepts